Bạch Long Vĩ Island: Wildlife and biodiversity

 The island is home to several species of migratory birds, including storks, turtle doves, drongos and swamphens.
 Local Vietnamese authorities have programs in place to protect these birds during their migratory season.

 1,490 species of plants and animals have been discovered on and surrounding the island.
 Of these, there are 367 species of terrestrial plants; 17 species of mangroves; 227 species of marine phytoplankton; 65 species of seaweed; 1 species of seagrass; 110 species of marine zooplankton; 125 benthic species; 94 coral species; 451 species of marine fish; and groups of birds, mammals, amphibians and reptiles totalling 45 species.
 Bạch Long Vĩ Island and the waters around the island have listed 28 species of rare, threatened and endangered species, including two species of terrestrial plants in the genus Magnolia, 11 species of Coelenterata, 7 molluscan species and 8 species of vertebrate.
 Marine vertebrates include rorqual whales.

 Conservation issues

 Due to its distance from the mainland, Bạch Long Vĩ is used as a base for offshore fishing.
 The marine resources in the immediate vicinity of the island are subject to over-harvesting and destructive fishing practices.

+Special administrative region

+As part of the new plan to reorganize administrative units and introduce a two-tier local government system, all district-level units in Vietnam were dissolved.
+As a result, Bạch Long Vĩ was transformed into a special administrative zone.